Swanbourne - Mount Claremont

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-As per AreaSearch's latest postcode level ATO data released on 28 June 2022 for financial year 2022, Swanbourne - Mount Claremont's median income among taxpayers is $69,181, with an average of $139,631.
-This places it in the top percentile nationally, compared to Greater Perth's median of $58,380 and average of $78,020.
-Based on Wage Price Index growth of 11.61% since financial year 2022, current estimates would be approximately $77,213 (median) and $155,842 (average) as of March 2025.
-Census data reveals that household, family and personal incomes all rank highly in Swanbourne - Mount Claremont, between the 90th and 98th percentiles nationally.
-The data shows that the $4000+ bracket dominates with 41.2% of residents (4,326 people), unlike regional trends where 32.0% fall within the $1,500 - 2,999 range.
-Higher earners represent a substantial presence with 51.9% exceeding $3,000 weekly, indicating strong purchasing power within the community.
-After housing costs, residents retain 88.7% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 10th decile.
+AreaSearch's latest postcode level ATO data, released for financial year 2022, indicates Swanbourne - Mount Claremont's median income among taxpayers is $69,181.
+The average income in this area is $139,631.
+Nationally, these figures place Swanbourne - Mount Claremont in the top percentile.
+In comparison, Greater Perth has a median income of $58,380 and an average of $78,020.
+Based on Wage Price Index growth of 14.2% since financial year 2022, current estimates for Swanbourne - Mount Claremont would be approximately $79,005 (median) and $159,459 (average) as of September 2025.
+Census data reveals that household, family, and personal incomes in Swanbourne - Mount Claremont rank highly nationally, between the 90th and 98th percentiles.
+The data shows that 41.2% of residents (4,333 people) fall into the $4,000+ income bracket, unlike regional trends where 32.0% fall within the $1,500 - $2,999 range.
+Higher earners represent a substantial presence with 51.9% exceeding $3,000 weekly.
+After housing costs, residents retain 88.7% of their income, reflecting strong purchasing power in the area.
+The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income